 About Me

-I generally relish mathematically inspired fields, and as such, I am excited about Machine Learning, in particular Reinforcement Learning, Optimization and Computer Vision.
-I enjoy both the theoretical and practical side of Machine Learning, as the enjoyment of seeing your algorithm work is like no other.
+I generally relish mathematically inspired fields.
+Because of my roots in Physics, One of the things i most enjoy is to combine beautiful mathematical concepts coming from physics and the perespectives of a physicist into Computer Science.
+I enjoy both the theoretical and practical side of Computer Science, as the enjoyment of seeing your algorithm work is like no other.

 I am searching for captivating projects that will both challenge me and allow me to explore, with the thrill of experimenting and learning through trial and error.
 If you have any suggestions or would like to collaborate on a project, please feel free to reach out to me.